jaym0h/sechify_twitter/README.md

 chikenuwu: https://github.com/IsaacSohn/Sechify

-If you find any glaring problems, DM me on Twitter or something (@JayM0h).
+If you find any glaring problems, DM me on Discord or something (@jaymoh).